Dark Mode

 France makes first interception targeting small boat crossings to UK

-Officials in France have launched their first attack on the sea as part of a new strategy aimed at blocking small boats carrying illegal migrants to the UK.
-On Saturday, French officers boarded a so-called taxi-boat in Gravelines, which is on the Channel coast off the coast of Calais.
-It comes after a change of tactics agreed in November in the aftermath of increasing pressure from the UK government to step up interventions.
-A snapshot of the aftermath of the BBC's operation shows a group of men, presumably people smugglers, on an inflatable dinghy with the police launch alongside.
-The inflatable is then towed to the dockside.
+French officials have launched their first operations at sea as part of a new strategy aimed at blocking small boats carrying illegal migrants to the UK.
+On Saturday, French officers boarded a so-called "taxi boat" in Gravelines, located on the Channel coast near Calais.
+This marks a significant shift in tactics agreed upon in November, following increasing pressure from the UK government to step up active interventions.

 Comment / Reply From